 Pain with no damage

-Sometimes pain occurs when there Is no damage, like a tension headache.
-When this happens there is no inflammatory response so anti-inflammatory medication will be ineffective.
+Sometimes pain occurs when there is no damage, like a tension headache.
+When this happens there is no inflammatory response.
 The cause is usually down to faulty behaviour that is putting pressure or tension somewhere.
 Like in a tension headache the faulty is too much tension.

 Harmonic Osteopathy uses the most up to date techniques of manual therapy and acupuncture to relieve the faulty behaviour and reduce the pain sensation.